sebfried/pugsharp/readme.md

 ## Config Files
 Put a `pugsharp.json` config file in your image directory, right next to the images.

+Each image will have it's own directory, based on the image name.
+That's where the generated images will be.

 ### Minimal Configuration
 Below is the minimal required configuration for an image in the `pugsharp.json` file.

 ```json
 [
     {